Rakesh9100/CalcDiverse/Calculators/Dream-Journal-Calculator/README.md

 4. **Sentiment Analysis**: Displays whether the dream is positive, negative, or neutral.
 5. **Sentiment Bar**: Visual bar showing the percentage of positive and negative words in the dream.
 6. **Category**: Categorization of the dream based on specific keywords.
-7. **Past Dreams**: List of previously recorded dreams with details.

 ## How to Use